-9 Tips for the Agile Business:
+9 Tips for Agile Business Planning for Growth:

 - Have Annual and Quarterly Plans.
 Check out our free resources for Annual Plans and Quarterly Plans

-- Concentrate on 3-5 Group Priorities at the departmental level - such as sales, customer service or marketing
+- Concentrate on 3-5 Group Priorities at the departmental level - such as sales, customer service, or marketing

 - Define 3-5 Individual Priorities for each person in your organization

-- Break down large projects into smaller tasks that can be reasonably completed in the next 13-week race; remember the goal is to be able to have reliable plans so make them realistic
+- Break down large projects into smaller tasks that can be completed in the next 13-week race; remember the goal is to be able to have reliable plans so make them realistic

 - Set clear success criteria with SMART Goals at the beginning of the quarter so that all parties have alignment on what success looks like

 - Set milestones to know that your priorities are on track to be completed in the quarter

 - Make adaptations as needed in your weekly adjustment meeting to stay on track, respond to the current market conditions, and out-execute the competition

 - Use a cloud based system, such as Rhythm agile business planning software, to track progress and collaborate to solve the business challenges and opportunities that are sure to arise

 Read how Rhythm Strategy Execution Software and Agile Scrum work together, and feel free to check out all of our free resources to help you with your business process improvements!